Ballinger Charitable TrustWhat We Do

 95% of our grants are offered as unrestricted funding, although a minority of our grantees prefer to restrict funding to a specific project, at least initially.
 We are flexible as to the use of our grants year on year.

 Having awarded a grant, we like to keep in touch with organisations we have supported and sometimes arrange a visit within 9-12 months.
 Annual reporting on grants is light touch and our starting point is your last published annual report.
+As our grant funding is usually unrestricted or core, reporting is used only as a brief health check of your organisation, and to identify opportunities to offer further (non-financial) support.

 We are strong collaborators and would rather know if something isn’t going according to plan, so that we can support you and try to link you to different kinds of help.